Oswar Rotocorp

 1950s – Industrial Standardization

 Post-war industrial expansion required reliability and safety.
 Precision machining enabled tight rotor clearances, and hardened steels improved wear life.
-Rotary air locks became standard components in bag filters, cyclones, ESPs, and silos.
+Rotary Valves became standard components in bag filters, cyclones, ESPs, and silos.

 1980s – Precision & Automation